85 S. 11th Street,

 Originally a first-run house, the format was switched to roadshows during the 1930’s, starting in 1933.

 The roadshow idea never became popular at the Lyceum Theatre, so by 1938, it had been reduced to screening “Birth of a Baby” which had been banned in many cities for its controversial footage.
 However, unlike the roadshow films, “Baby” drew full houses and had quite a long run.

 For many years afterwards, the Lyceum Theatre housed a church.
-In 1976, it was razed to make way for the new Orchestra Hall complex.
+Around 1973, it was razed to make way for the new Orchestra Hall complex.